 I had great fun watching the people.
 Especially a guy in the next-door Telkom box, scanning the crowd with powerful binoculars, looking for girls.
 Whenever he saw someone watching him he’d say “I’m looking for my sister”.

 We had to take two year-old Jessica along and it wasn’t really her thing.
-It rained off and on, so we were indoors with guest barman Johnno, who was intent on quality control and sampling.
+It rained off and on, so we were indoors with Celebrity Guest Barman Johnno Green, who was intent on quality control, sampling and plying.
 Aitch and I took turns amusing Jess and keeping her out of the adults’ hair.

 “FUCK FUCK FUCK!!”